 Take on the challenge and play some retro computer games on Mac’s Amstrads and early IBM machines.

-Bletchley Park a place of exceptional historical importance
+Bletchley Park Museum a place of exceptional historical importance

 Bletchley Park WW2

 On 18 September 1938, a small group of people moved into the Mansion pretending to be a shooting party.
 They were a group of friends having a brilliant weekend at a country house.
-There was even a Chef from the Savoy Hotel among the codebreakers of Bletchley Park.
+There was even a Chef from the Savoy Hotel among the Bletchley Park codebreakers

 Unbeknownst to the world and the country, they were a highly trained and intelligent force of codebreakers.
 Recruited from such august organizations such as MI6 and the Government Code and Cypher School.
 They sent their very first message on the day they arrived and the work began.

 While many worked in the manor house several huts were constructed on-site to hold the secret code breakers’ work and they all remain to this day.